drunomics/automatic-backups/README.md

 5. env:SSH_PUBLIC_KEY - holds the ssh public key of the user that has access to the server.
 Needs to be available at runtime.
 Sensitive information.
 6. env:SFTP_DIRECTORY - holds the directory from the server where the user has access to copy/create files.
 7. env:SFTP_PORT - holds the port of the server where the user has access to copy/create files (OPTIONAL).
-8. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
+8. env:SFTP_DAYS_EXP - holds the number of days a backup should be held on the server.
 When a file passes this expiration date only the files created on first day of the month will be kept.
 9. env:ENCRYPTION_ALG - holds the encryption algorithm used to encrypt db backups.
 10. env:ENABLE_ENCRYPTION - should hold 0 for No and 1 for Yes.